B1. Number Sense

 Circulate around the classroom and observe how students proceed.

-Ask students questions to allow them to explain the strategies they used, for example:
+Ask students questions to allow them to explain the strategies used such as:

 Consolidation of Learning